YAKOROLEVAZAMKA/zeppelin/README.md

-# Zeppelin 0.12.1 sidebar navigation fix
+# Zeppelin 0.12.1 sidebar navigation TEMPORARY fix

 Workaround for a bug in Apache Zeppelin **0.12.1**: clicking a different notebook in the sidebar updates the URL, but the page content doesn't change — you have